steeringwaves/kiosk/README.md

 - name: Logical name of the display (must be unique)
 - debugPort: Remote debug port (required and must be unique per display)
 - x, y: X/Y position of the Chromium window
-- fullscreen: If true, launches window in fullscreen mode
+- fullscreen: If true, launches window and subsequently issues "F11" after
 - tabs[]: List of tabs to cycle through
+- exec: Custom launch item (not chromium)

 ### tabs[]